F1 23

 F1 23 is a racing video game developed by Codemasters and published by EA Sports.
 It is the sixteenth entry in the F1 series by Codemasters.
 It holds the official licence for the 2023 Formula One and Formula 2 championships.
-The game was released for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Linux (through Valve's Proton compatibility layer) on 16 June, or 3 days earlier on 13 June for users who had previously pre-ordered the Champions Edition, allowing them early access.
+The game was released for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S on 16 June, or 3 days earlier on 13 June for users who had previously pre-ordered the Champions Edition, allowing them early access.

 Gameplay

 F1 23 sees the return of the story mode, "Braking Point", which was introduced in F1 2021.
 Two characters from "Braking Point", Devon Butler, the main antagonist, and Aiden Jackson, the protagonist, return for Braking Point 2, as well as veteran now-retired driver Casper Akkerman, who also makes an appearance as a mentor and later Team Principal for Konnersport.
 A new character named Callie Mayer, Devon Butler's sister, makes an appearance, along with their dad, Davidoff Butler who is the CEO of his own company, Butler Global, and Andreo Konner, the founder and owner of Konnersport, who was the team principal in the 2022 season.

 F1 23 features overhauled driving physics and added the option to set a 35% race distance.
 Red flags, which last appeared in F1 2014, make an appearance.
 The game's UI has been overhauled for an experience much more akin to the presentation of current Formula One races.
 New additions to the My Team Icons pack include World Champion Nigel Mansell, W Series driver Jamie Chadwick (who also assisted the developers with Braking Point 2), former Williams driver Pastor Maldonado, and former Toyota reserve driver and Sauber and Caterham driver Kamui Kobayashi.
 Pre-orders also included characters from Braking Point 2 as icons.
+Nyck de Vries appeared in the initial game, but was removed from the game after being replaced by Daniel Ricciardo, who took the spot left vacant in the game by de Vries, however, Liam Lawson doesn't appear in the game having deputised for Ricciardo for 5 races after the latter broke his hand at the Dutch Grand Prix.
+(Note: Lawson does appear in the 2022 F2 roster with Carlin.)